filips123/PWAsForFirefox/docs/docs/help/faq.md

 the correct built-in compatibility styles with each of them.
 However, there are two ways how you can manually achieve a better visual integration with your theme.

-One way of achieving the native titlebar is to disable CSD for installed web apps.
-This can be done in the Firefox customize page by unchecking the titlebar checkbox.
+One way of achieving the native titlebar is to disable client-side decorations (CSD) for installed web apps.
+This can be done on the Firefox customized page by unchecking the titlebar checkbox.
 However, this will cause a separate bar to appear, which might be undesirable, visually unappealing and screen-inefficient.

 A better solution is to manually apply custom CSS styling to customize the titlebar appearance.
 See [how to apply custom CSS to web apps](#how-to-apply-custom-css-to-web-apps) and include